domRiddle/ASF/Compatibility.md

 It's not recommended to use generic flavour if you're casual or even advanced user that just wants to make ASF work and not dig into .NET Core technical details.
 In other words - if you know what this is, you can use it, otherwise it's much better to use OS-specific package explained below.

+#### .NET Framework package

+In addition to generic package mentioned above, there is also `generic-netf` package which is built on top of .NET Framework (and not .NET Core).
+This package is legacy variant that provides missing compatibility known from ASF V2 times, and can be run e.g. with **[Mono](https://www.mono-project.com)**, while .NET Core `generic` package not yet.

+In general you should **avoid this package as much as possible**, as majority of operating systems and setups are perfectly (and much better) supported with normal `generic` package mentioned above.
+In fact, this package makes sense to be used only on platforms that lack working .NET Core runtime, while having working Mono implementation.
+An example of such platform would be `linux-x86` that didn't receive working .NET Core runtime as of today.

+As the time goes with more platforms supported by .NET Core and less compatibility between .NET Framework and .NET Core, this package will be entirely replaced.
+Please refrain from using it if you can use any .NET Core package instead.

 ---

 ### OS-specific